About

 Edgewood Wild: the Place

-The venue is home, my home, Edgewood Blue, located in south-central British Columbia on four hectares of woodland, meadow, wetland, pond, garden, grounds, and a house with a red, red roof – all concentrically cradled by 56 ha of protected wildlands and, beyond that, 540,000 ha of wilderness parkland stretching away to the skyline in three compass directions: north, west and east.
+The venue is home, my home, Edgewood Blue, a small back-eddy in the great dangerous river of our time: four hectares of woodland, meadow, wetland, pond, garden, grounds, and a house with a red, red roof – all concentrically cradled by 56 ha of wildlands and, beyond that, 540,000 ha of parklands stretching to the skyline in three compass directions – north, west and east – and set in a deep valley amid the highlands and mountains of south-central British Columbia.

 Edgewood Wild: How to find out more?